The sources of Turkish labour law are those of law, custom, jurisprudence and contract. Legal and contractual sources are as follows.

 i Working time

 The Labour Law provides for a maximum working time of 45 hours per week.
-This maximum may, however, be reduced by mutual agreement of the parties.
+This may, however, be reduced by mutual agreement of the parties.
 Working hours are divided equally among the working days of the week, unless otherwise agreed, but in any case an employee cannot work more than 11 hours in one day.
-Through a process known as ‘equalisation', employees may work more than 45 hours in a normal working week provided that the average weekly working hours of the employee over a two-month period do not exceed 45 hours.
+Through a process known as 'equalisation', employees may work more than 45 hours in a normal working week provided that the average weekly working hours of the employee over two months do not exceed 45 hours.
 The two-month basis for calculation can be increased to four months through a collective bargaining agreement.

-The Labour Law also specifies a limit on night work, which cannot exceed 7.5 hours.
+The Labour Law also specifies a limit on night work, which cannot exceed seven-and-a-half hours.
 Employees who work at night cannot work overtime.
 If an employee works a night shift for one week, the employer must schedule the employee for day shifts in the following week.
 It is possible to work night shifts for two consecutive weeks provided that this is followed by two weeks of day shifts.
 An employee whose shift will be changed from night to day or vice versa must be given 11 continuous hours off before starting a new shift.

 Pursuant to the regulation added by Law No. 6552 to Article 63 of the Labour Law, the maximum working hours of underground mining employees shall not extend beyond 36 hours per week and six hours per day.

-It is permissible to work overtime for reasons such as the general national interest or to increase production and overtime is permissible for certain types of work.
+It is permissible to work overtime for reasons such as the general national interest or to increase production, and overtime is permissible for certain types of work.
 Overtime is work exceeding 45 hours weekly.
-If the employer ‘equalises' working hours, provided that the average weekly working time of the employee does not exceed normal weekly working time, this work will not qualify as overtime.
+If the employer equalises working hours, provided that the average weekly working time of the employee does not exceed normal weekly working time, this work will not qualify as overtime.
 Where the employee's working hours exceed his or her daily working hours and the weekly working hours exceed 45 hours, the employer must pay overtime.
 If the parties agreed to a weekly working schedule of less than 45 hours and working time exceeds the average weekly working time but remains under 45 hours, the employer must still pay overtime.
 Typically, the total overtime cannot exceed 270 hours per year.